LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     they will serve as learning tools to prepare for substantive problems.

 *   http://introcs.cs.luc.edu is an online text version for your web browser.
-    See also :ref:`alt-formats`.
+    See also :ref:`alt-formats` for pdf and epub versions.
     Except on very geometrically oriented topics,
-    *text-oriented learners may be happiest just reading the book*.
+    *text-oriented learners may be happiest just reading the book* in one of these formats.

 *   https://luc.box.com/CSharpVideos is a box.com
     folder containing all the videos.